epics-containers/example-services/README.md

 - an area detector simulation IOC
 - an additional simple example IOC

-The top level compose.yml file represents a set of IOCs and other services that would be deployed to a single IOC server.
+The top level compose.yml file represents a set of IOCs and other services that would be deployed to a single IOC server or workstation.
 It includes a separate compose file for each of the services listed above.

 Potentially you could have one top level compose file per IOC server in a multi-server setup.

 ## Initial Setup

-To try this example requires only git, docker compose and a container runtime (docker or podman)
+To try this example requires only git, docker compose and a container runtime (docker or podman).

-See [installation instructions](https://epics-containers.github.io/main/tutorials/install.html) for details on how to install these on most platforms.
+See [quickstart instructions](https://epics-containers.github.io/main/how-to/compose-quickstart.html) for details on how to install these on most platforms.

 ## Local Testing Environment